Research Data Management Procedure

 4.7 A research project may extend beyond funding cycles and result in multiple research outputs.
 In these cases, it may be appropriate for researchers to create and maintain a single RDMP that outlines how they will collect, use and manage their research data.

-Table: Summary of responsibilities: Planning and developing an RDMP
+Table: Summary of responsibilities for planning and developing an RDMP

 UTS will |